nazarovtr/justice/README.md

 ## Any issues?
 Report on github https://github.com/nazarovtr/justice/issues

 Attach your client and server rpt logs if possible.
+List the mods you are using.

 The project project is open source and I'd appreciate some help with it.